 The Pawanka Fund

 The Pawanka Fund originated in 2014 and developed through the Indigenous Ways of Knowing and Learning Initiative.
 The Fund practices Intercultural Philanthropy based on ancestral practices of solidarity and reciprocity of Indigenous Peoples which build from the knowledge Indigenous Peoples have in their own learning processes and systems of knowledge.
 It focuses on ways of integrating new information, values, evaluation and interpretations, especially with younger generations.
-Since its inception, a nine-person global Indigenous Guiding Committee has worked collectively to award more than 119 grants in 41 countries, and to sponsor three Learning Exchanges.
+Since its inception, a ten-person global Indigenous Guiding Committee has worked collectively to award more than 45 grants a year in 45 countries, and to sponsor multiple Learning Exchanges.
 Themes have included “Indigenous Peoples Knowledge Systems and Climate Change,” “Initiatives for strengthening Indigenous Food Systems,” “Indigenous Languages,” ” Health, Healing, and Well-being.”
 NoVo Foundation, Christensen Fund and Swift Foundation have joined with Tamalpais Trust in support of Pawanka Fund.

 Arctic Indigenous Fund